djaco88/csc335ToDoList/README.md

 GUI Details:

-Exit GUI- either click the x on the top left of the GUI or click Close in the File dropdown menu
+Exit GUI- either click the x on the top corner of the GUI or click Close in the File dropdown menu

 Save- click save in the File dropdown menu